Now That I've Tried Tanning Water, I'm Never Using Another Self-Tan Product

 According to Evans, working in sections is absolutely crucial when it comes to tanning waters since there’s no guide color to help you remember where you sprayed the product.
 "For example, the knee to the ankle would be one section, then the thigh would be a different section,” she says.
 "If you are unsure if you have covered an area, simply go over the area again.
 It will not negatively affect the development, as the skin can only absorb a certain amount of product in one application.”
 She notes that you can never apply too much tan but that you can apply too little, leading to streaks and uneven tone.

-If you’re applying tanning water to your face, Von Hep encourages misting your skin as you do when using a face mist or toner.
+To apply tanning water to your face, Von Hep recommends misting your skin as you do when using a face mist or toner.
 "For hands and feet, run the mitt over those areas and lightly apply using the residue product left on the mitt,” he says.
 Also, if you don’t have a mitt, don’t worry—you can apply using your hands.
-Just make sure you wash them thoroughly after, taking care to scrub between your fingers.
+Just make sure you wash them thoroughly afterward and scrub between your fingers.

 Best Overall Tanning Water: Tan Luxe Hydrating Self-Tan Water